 Why Clean-Outs Leak

 Clean out plugs are threaded—for one very good reason: they must be removable to provide access to the pipe.
-In fact, that's the sole purpose of a clean out fitting.
+That's the sole purpose of a clean-out fitting.
 But the threads are also the downfall of the clean-out, in terms of holding liquid, that is.
 Threaded fittings have to fit really well to be liquid-tight, and when it comes to cheap plastic clean-out plugs, the tolerances simply aren't close enough to do the job in many cases.
 Old brass clean-out plugs can leak, too, for the same reason.

 Beware Leaky Clean-Outs

 While it's a good idea to check for leaky clean-outs, that doesn't mean you should always remove a clean-out that seems to be leaking.
 Why?
 Because if something is leaking out of the clean-out, there's a good chance the drainpipe is full of wastewater (and you know what's in wastewater).
 Drains are designed to get rid of waste without pressure; they're not designed for holding lots of water and the pressure it can impose.
 (And that's one reason why the threads on clean-out plugs don't have to be as tight as those on water supply piping.)